 The same year that The Herbalist went into publication, Joseph purchased a wild tract of land on the Little Calumet River.
 The land held a profusion of medicinal plants and virgin forest.
 In 1926, a beautiful English gabled building was built.
 This became the home of the newly named Indiana Botanic Gardens, Inc.

 During the next few years, Joseph traveled to all parts of North America to gather material and information on native plants and their uses.
 Mail poured in from all over the world including universities, libraries, botanists and people from all ranks of life.
 In 1932, he traveled to Europe to seek rare herbals.

 In Joseph Meyer's time self-treatment with herbs was commonly practiced and often necessary due to economic conditions or the scarcity of professional medical help.
 Mr. Meyer devoted his life to providing herbs to people, and many grateful customers sent letters and recipes extolling the benefits.
 The Old Herb Doctor was compiled from this information to let other customers know how other customers had used herbs and the good results they obtained from them.

 The Family Tradition Continues

-Eventually the business was passed on to his grandson David Meyer, who is still part of the organization, along with great-grandson Tim Cleland, current president of the company.
+Eventually the business was passed on to his great-grandson Tim Cleland, current president of the company.
 In 1990, the company moved to nearby Hobart, Indiana and began selling vitamins and other nutritional supplements in addition to bulk herbals.
 The new Hobart location has a retail store and also sells wholesale products.
 The bulk of the business continues to be derived from catalogue mail order sales.
 Indiana Botanic Gardens, Inc., is the largest seller of herbs by mail order in the world.
 In recent years, the company stopped growing its own herbs and began buying them from suppliers.
 With the addition of new items and product lines, the company has grown five fold since 1990.